7/10/14

 La Mer (1895)

 This film has endured simply because of its extreme importance to the history of cinema in a number of ways.
 Otherwise, the title explains the entirety of the single shot.
 It is primarily important for the technological innovations it offers, and its precedent-setting status in the story of movie-making.
 It was actually preceded by the Roundhay Garden Scene, another short film by Louis Le Prince in 1888.
 Le Prince was an English inventor who shot some of the earliest known footage at his home in Leeds, but he mysteriously disappeared on a train in 1890 and was never heard from again.
 Conspiracies abound as to his disappearance, including a story about Thomas Edison killing him.
-His family later sued Edison, believing Le Prince was the original inventor of motion pictures, though the law and the tidal wave of the changing times have generally sided with Edison, even though other early movie-makers like Lumière Brothers were an undeniable force in the foundation of early cinema.
+His family later sued Edison, believing Le Prince was the original inventor of motion pictures, though the law and the tidal wave of changing times have generally sided with Edison, even though other early movie-makers like the Lumière Brothers stand apart as an undeniable force in the foundation of early cinema.